tobiasdigital/blueprints-learn.en/help/blueprints/customer-journey-management/triggered.md

   * Segments are created for campaign usage

 * Sources / Destinations
-  * Data is ingested into AEP leveraging streaming API’s & source connectors
+  * Data is ingested into Experience Platform leveraging streaming API’s & source connectors
   * Azure blob storage destination is configured for use with Campaign

 * Mobile app deployment
-  * Implement Campaign SDK for ACC or AEP SDK for ACS.
-If Launch is present recommendation is to use ACC/ACS extension with AEP SDK.
+  * Implement Campaign SDK for ACC or Experience Platform SDK for ACS.
+If Launch is present recommendation is to use ACC/ACS extension with Experience Platform SDK.

 * Journey Orchestration
   * Streaming data used to initiate a customer journey needs to be configured within JO 1st to get an orchestration ID.
 This orchestration ID Is then supplied to the developer to use with ingestion